kellyjanderson/YTMGPT/README.md

 Are you tired of the endless copy-and-paste marathon just to curate your dream playlist?
 Worried about developing a "Repetitive Stress Injury" from all that clicking and typing?
 (Okay, that might be a stretch, but you get the point!)
 Well, you've come to the right place!
 This script was inspired by my own lazy...
 I mean, efficient... desires to build YouTube playlists using the wondrous powers of ChatGPT, minus the carpal tunnel.

-## What's This All About?

 This script is designed to streamline the creation of YouTube playlists with a little help from our friend, ChatGPT.
 Instead of manually copying and pasting song IDs like a 19th-century telegraph operator, why not let this handy tool do the heavy lifting?

 ### Features

-- Generate YouTube Playlists with minimal manual effort.
+- Update YouTube Playlists with minimal manual effort.
 - Avoid unnecessary strain on your delicate, human hands.
 - Impress your friends with your impeccable music taste (and your coding skills).